glorixz/PrologGameOfLife/README.md

 - default
 - immigration

-You can toggle the state of any square in the gameboard by clicking on the square you want to change.

 If encountering error after starting swipl on windows, "ERROR: source_sink `library(pce)' does not exist" run the following in the interactive terminal: